 Today’s Wonder of the Day was inspired by Elly from , .
 Elly Wonders, “why are flamingos pink” Thanks for WONDERing with us, Elly!

+Carotenoids are the same pigments that cause shrimp to turn from gray to pink when they're boiled.
 Carotenoids are essential to maintaining the flamingo's signature color.
-If a flamingo were to adopt a meal plan similar to other birds who feast on insects, seeds or berries, his feathers would eventually become white or a faded pale pink.
+If a flamingo were to adopt a meal plan similar to other birds who feast on insects, seeds, or berries, its feathers would eventually become white or a faded pale pink.

 Though algae may not be at the top of your family's grocery list, humans also eat foods rich in carotenoids.
-These pigments are responsible for many of the red, yellow and orange fruits and veggies that find their way to our dinner plates and lunchboxes, including carrots, apricots, squash, mangoes and sweet potatoes.
+These pigments are responsible for many of the red, yellow, and orange fruits and vegetables that we love, including carrots, apricots, squash, mangoes, and sweet potatoes.
 Thanks to a varied and balanced diet, however, we can enjoy these carotenoid-filled foods without having to worry that our skin will change color overnight.